wp-plugins/editorial-calendar/readme.txt

 * Added localization support for strings and dates in the calendar
 * The calendar is no longer showing posts that you have put in your trash
 * Fixed a problem that caused posts to never show up when working with WordPress in Croatian and other Eastern European languages.
-* The calendar now supports the ability to start the week on the preferred day of the country in the current locale.
+* The calendar now starts the week on the right day based on the configured locale in WordPress.
 * Added language support files for Croatian.
 Special thanks to <a href="http://www.ivanbrezakbrkan.com">Ivan Brezak Brkan</a>.

 = 0.4 =